addy-dclxvi/almighty-dotfiles/README.md

 *panel-mini* has a bonus ability.
 It can display album art popup using mpc, ImageMagick, and n30f.
 Click left to display popup and click right to close popup.
 I put the popup script in *~/.toys* and the background image in *~/.popup* folder.

 - **~/.fonts** <br /> Contains Icomoon font, for some of my Polybar config.
-It's actually packed by NerdyPepper, but I think It would be wise to save a copy here to make You easier to recreate my setup.
+It's actually packed by NerdyPepper, but I think It would be wise to save a copy here to make it easier for you to recreate my setup.
 Also contains Siji and Tewi fonts.
 To use those bitmap fonts, add `xset fp+ ~/.fonts/misc &` to your startup.
-And maybe You also need to `sudo dpkg-reconfigure fontconfig-config` on Debian to enable the bitmap fonts.
+And maybe you also need to `sudo dpkg-reconfigure fontconfig-config` on Debian to enable the bitmap fonts.

 - **Stalonetray** <br /> A configuration file for stalonetray.
 I usually use it as a companion for Lemonbar.
 Lemonbar has no dedicated system tray handler.
 The system tray will be placed on top-left of the desktop and undocked (like on my Bspwm preview above).